seamusdemora/PiFormulae/UsefulShellTricks.md

       ./scriptX.sh: line ?: RUN_FROM_CRON: unbound variable
      ```

      The environment variable was not inherited from `cron` because the script was not run from `cron`!
-Consequently, `RUN_FROM_CRON` is an "unbound variable", and it simply will not run.
+Consequently, `RUN_FROM_CRON` is an "unbound variable", and the script simply will not run.

      Here's the solution offered by shell parameter expansion: